Adolf Hitler: Beer Hall Putsch and Landsberg Prison

 Hitler fled to the home of Ernst Hanfstaengl and by some accounts contemplated suicide.
 He was depressed but calm when arrested on 11 November 1923 for high treason.
-His trial before the special People's Court in Munich began in February 1924, and Alfred Rosenberg became temporary leader of the Nazi Party.
-On 1 April, Hitler was sentenced to five years' Festungshaft ('fortress confinement') at Landsberg Prison.
+His trial began on 26 February 1924, and Alfred Rosenberg became the temporary leader of the Nazi Party.
+On 1 April, Hitler was sentenced to five years' Festungshaft at Landsberg Prison.
 There, he received friendly treatment from the guards and was allowed mail from supporters and regular visits by party comrades.
 Pardoned by the Bavarian Supreme Court, he was released from jail on 20 December 1924, against the state prosecutor's objections.
 Including time on remand, Hitler served just over one year in prison.

-While at Landsberg, Hitler dictated most of the first volume of Mein Kampf (lit.
-'My Struggle'; originally titled Four and a Half Years of Struggle against Lies, Stupidity, and Cowardice) at first to his chauffeur, Emil Maurice, and then to his deputy, Rudolf Hess.
+While at Landsberg, Hitler dictated most of the first volume of ' (originally titled Four and a Half Years of Struggle against Lies, Stupidity, and Cowardice) at first to his chauffeur, Emil Maurice, and then to his deputy, Rudolf Hess.
 The book, dedicated to Thule Society member Dietrich Eckart, was an autobiography and exposition of his ideology.
 The book laid out Hitler's plans for territorial expansion as well as transforming German society into a dictatorship based on race.
 Throughout the book, Jews are equated with "germs" and presented as the "international poisoners" of society.
 According to Hitler's ideology, the only solution was their extermination.
 While Hitler did not describe exactly how this was to be accomplished, his "inherent genocidal thrust is undeniable", according to Ian Kershaw.

-Published in two volumes in 1925 and 1926, Mein Kampf sold 228,000 copies between 1925 and 1932.
+Published in two volumes in 1925 and 1926, ' sold 228,000 copies between 1925 and 1932.
 One million copies were sold in 1933, Hitler's first year in office.
 Shortly before Hitler was eligible for parole, the Bavarian government attempted to have him deported to Austria.
 The Austrian federal chancellor rejected the request on the specious grounds that his service in the German Army made his Austrian citizenship void.
 In response, Hitler formally renounced his Austrian citizenship on 7 April 1925.